-Speaking to Healthcare in Europe ahead of his presentation, Dr Kreitner stressed that while the virus uses the ACE-2 receptor predominantly located in the lung tissue for getting into humans, the receptor is also present elsewhere in the body.
-“It is also in up to 10% of myocardial cells and in endothelial cells of arteries and veins,” he said.
-“If you are aware of this then you come to the conclusion that the infection is not exclusively localised in the lungs, but can affect other organs as well, including the heart and pulmonary vasculature.”
+Speaking to Healthcare in Europe ahead of his presentation, Dr Kreitner stressed that although the virus uses the ACE-2 receptor predominantly located in lung tissue to enter a human, this receptor is also present elsewhere in the body.
+‘It’s also in up to 10% of myocardial cells and in endothelial cells of arteries and veins,’ he explained.
+‘If you are aware of this then you come to the conclusion that the infection is not exclusively localised in the lungs, but can affect other organs as well, including the heart and pulmonary vasculature.’

 Coronavirus disease research

 As coronavirus disease COVID-19 continues to jet and alight invisibly around the globe, scientists now report that the virus has mutated to become two strains: the older ‘S-type’ appears milder and less infectious, while the later-emerging ‘L-type’, is more aggressive, spreads more quickly, and currently accounts for about 70 per cent of cases.
 Worldwide, medical researchers are exploring…

 Among in-patients who die of the disease, Kreitner said there is evidence that not all died due to lung tissue destruction, but there were also other causes, notably pulmonary.
 Lab data can help clinicians to assess the risk of Covid-19 patients sustaining thromboembolic disease, he said, in particular checking the D-dimer or fibrin degradation products (FDP) as markedly-elevated D-Dimer and FDP are common in non-survivors of COVID-19.